AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 ### Rating a restaurant

-1. Rating an existing restaurant in the restaurant directory

 * Prerequisites: There must be at least one restaurant in the current directory.

+1. Adding a rating for an existing restaurant in the restaurant directory

     1. Test case: `rate 1 r/5` <br>
        Expected: The rating of the restaurant is updated to 5.

+    2. Test case: `rate 1 r/0` <br>
-The output box shows the corresponding details of the updated restaurant.
+       Expected: The rating of the restaurant is updated to 0.

+    3. Test case: `rate 1 r/6` <br>
+       Expected: No rating is added.
+Error message says to enter an integer from 0 to 5.

+    4. Test case: `rate 1 5` <br>
+       Expected: No rating is added.
+Error message says to provide the `r/` prefix.

-2. Removing a rating of an existing restaurant in the restaurant directory
+2. Removing a rating for an existing restaurant in the restaurant directory

-    * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `unrate 1` (where 1st restaurant has an existing rating) <br>
        Expected: The rating of the 1st restaurant in the restaurant directory is removed.